 The Society of Brownfield Risk Assessment (SoBRA) has developed this registration scheme in order to recognise and reward the technical skills associated with land contamination risk assessment.
-Other schemes already exist for recognising skills required for the management of land affected by contamination, which can be numerous and multi-disciplinary.
+Other schemes already exist for recognising other, wider skills required for the management of land affected by contamination, which can be numerous and multi-disciplinary.
 Our scheme is designed to complement these.

 The two grades of registration are: